heysokam/nsys/readme.md

 -d:nsysPrefix:newPrefix      : default -> "「nsys」"
 -d:nsysWindowTitle:newTitle  : default -> nsysPrefix&" | Window"

+# Other Config
+-d:nsysWindowWidth:N       : default -> 960
+-d:nsysWindowHeight:N      : default -> 540
+-d:nsysWindowResize:on/off : default -> off
+-d:nsysMouseCapture:on/off : default -> off

 # Backend
 _Note: These are currently not useful.
 Stored here for documentation completeness._
 -d:nsysGLFW   : (default) Marks the library for working with GLFW.
-Overrides `nsysNative` -d:nsysNative : Marks the library for working with the native system (not implemented)
+Overrides `nsysNative` -d:nsysNative : (not implemented) Marks the library for working with the native system
 ```